-Mortgage payments: due dates, grace periods and late fees
+Due dates, grace periods and late mortgage payments

-It might say something like, “I will make my monthly payment on the 1st day of each month beginning on July 1, 2017,” and show the mailing address for your payments and the amount of principal and interest due monthly.
+It might say something like, “I will make my monthly payment on the 1st day of each month beginning on Aug.
+1, 2021,” and show the mailing address for your payments and the principal and interest amount due monthly.

 1 day late